afdataschool/python-fun/_episodes/01-introduction.md

 ~~~
 {: .output}

-Here, we've called the fuction `len()`, with the input data `first_name`, and recieved some output data `7`.
+Here, we've called the fuction `len()`, with the input data `first_name`, and received some output data `7`.
 We don't see the internal workings or calculations of the function, len() is essentially a black box that does some processing.

 > ## Input and output data
 > Describe the input and output of the following build in fuctions: